acatai/Strategy-Card-Game-AI-Competition/referee1.5-java/README.md

-# Legends of Code and Magic 1.2 Codingame-based referee
+# Legends of Code and Magic 1.5 Codingame-based referee

+## Documentation not updated since ver.
+1.2!

+Work in progress.

 ## Basic usage